menu icon

 Organic Polenta log sitting on a wooden cutting board.

-If you want to make it a little more hands on, you can certainly make your own polenta.
-Even doing that is not hard, it just adds a little more time and resources.
 If you don't care about making it all from absolute scratch, and you are able to find a Polenta loaf in your grocery store (or Trader Joe's!), use this.
 This is my preferred method.
 I find that the loaf has a denser texture that I love for these fries.
 I generally only use the dry polenta if I am preparing it like grits, or mashed potatoes.
 For this recipe, the polenta log is perfect and will make these fries just that much easier!

 How to Make the Polenta Fries